po1sigala/live/01-Class-Content/05-Third-Party-APIs-dev/01-Activities/24-Stu_jQuery-UI-Interactions/README.md

 ## 🏆 Bonus

-* If you have fully completed the above tasks, here is something you and your partner can work through as an added challenge:
+* If you have fully completed the above tasks, here is something you and your partner can look into to further your knowledge:

   * How exactly does this "HTML Drag and Drop" work?